 Not dedicated to one specific saint, this beautiful church is located on the centrally located Hosur Road.
 It was constructed many years ago for the European community that could not be a part of the other churches in Bangalore.
 The church has a senior citizen’s home attached that houses a small group.
 Any time of the year is an ideal time to visit this church; but if visited during the holidays, one can enjoy the festive atmosphere that is characteristic of the city, owing to the central location of the church.

-Suggested Read: The Ultimate Weekend Getaways From Bangalore For 2020
+Suggested Read: 56 Ultimate Weekend Getaways From Bangalore

 13. Sacred Hearts Church – Built In Roman Style